forestgrape/coronavirus/monitor_and_control.md

     * Denmark (15.9.20, closing at 22 pm in risk regions, recommendation to reduce social contact and ending private parties at 10 pm)
     * Spain (14.8.20, closing of nightclubs; bars and restaurants close at 1 am; no drinking on the streets)

     Two weeks after this measures the incidence of Covid cases flattened in all the above countries.
+    ##### Remark
     Denmark and Greece implemented this measures at low Covid incidences.
+Spain introduced additional measures later on.
 * Comment: In pandemic times a closure e.g. at 12 pm like implemented in Greece is reasonable; more strict depending on the situation e.g. risk of hospital overflow.

+> I recently read in the news, that people clubbing at 6 am in the morning had to go to quarantine because of a positive guest combined with a faulty guest list.
+>
-> I recently read in the news, that people clubbing at 6 am in the morning had to go to quarantine because of a positive case and the guest list was faulty.
-Partying until 6 am and likely drinking a lot is not wanted, since protection measures are hardly followed and the body is busy the next day repairing party-damage and will not fight viruses.
-The latter is double bad:
+> Partying until 6 am and likely drinking a lot is not wanted, since protection measures are hardly followed and the immune system is burdened the next day repairing party-damage and may not fight viruses.
+This is double bad:
 >   1. disease progression: longer asymptomatic phase and higher viral loads
->   2. feeling unwell the next day(s) is not uncommon and so possible Covid symptoms may be attributed to the party night.
+>   2. feeling unwell the next day(s) is common and so possible Covid symptoms may be attributed to the party night and therefore not recognized.

 ### Reduce Alcohol Consumption